enkot/prisma-pagination/README.md

 })
 ```

-To have proper Typescript support you can extend Request interface like so:
+To have proper Typescript support, Request interface can be extended this way:

 ```typescript
 import { PaginateFunction } from 'prisma-pagination'